My Forking Life

 How long does it keep?

-This soup is so great for meal prep throughout the week, so feel free to make a bigger batch!
-Once cooled, transfer the soup into an airtight container and it will keep well in the fridge for 4 to 5 days.
+This soup is excellent for meal prep throughout the week, so feel free to make a bigger batch!
+Once cooled, transfer the soup to an airtight container.
+It will keep well in the fridge for 4 to 5 days.

-Reheat the soup on the stovetop on a medium heat, stirring occasionally til heated through.
+Reheat the soup on the stovetop on medium heat, stirring occasionally, until heated.
 Alternatively, you can heat it through in the microwave for about 3 minutes, stirring halfway.

 Can you freeze it?

-Yellow squash soup makes for a great freezer meal and will keep well for up to 3 months.
-Just place the cooled soup into a container, or individual portions in ziplock bags.
+Yellow squash soup is a great freezer meal and will keep well for up to 3 months.
+Place the cooled soup into a container or individual portions in ziplock bags.
 Thaw the soup in the fridge overnight before reheating.

 Serving

-This soup is perfect to serve as a light lunch, or as a sit down appetizer before a main meal.
-Drizzle each bowl with a little cream, some freshly baked croutons and a few fresh thyme leaves and you are good to go.
-For a fuller meal, serve it up with a cornbread muffin or crusty bread.
+This soup is perfect for a light lunch or sit-down appetizer before a main meal.
+Drizzle each bowl with some cream, freshly baked croutons, and a few fresh thyme leaves, and you are good to go.
+For a fuller meal, serve it with cornbread muffin or crusty bread.

 Recipe Variations

-This yellow squash soup is delicious as it is, but there are a few easy swaps you can make to suit your tastes.
+This yellow squash soup is delicious, but you can make a few easy swaps to suit your tastes.

 • Make it vegetarian by using vegetable broth in place of chicken broth.